 Arterial streets serve the longest types of trips at the highest speeds.
 Arterials move the maximum number of vehicles over the longest distances.
 There are few access points and additional lanes to move large traffic volumes at faster speeds.

-Denver has expanded its street classification system to include roadways further defined by adjacent land uses.
+Blueprint Denver developed a typology for describing streets by their adjacent land use and character in addition to the already established functional class.
 Added to local, collector and arterial streets are the categories of residential, commercial, and mixed-use.
 Each of these street subcategories can be paired with local, collector or arterial designations to characterize the nature and function of the complete street network.
 The existing street type network in the plan area is composed of local streets and collector streets that primarily serve residential areas.
 Local streets feed traffic to collector streets.
 Arterial streets link individual neighborhoods to the rest of Denver.